UnionInternationalCheminsdeFer/OSDM/getting-started.md

 }
 ```

-To be able to build a graphical seat reservation, you first need information of the layout of a the vehicle.
+To be able to build a graphical seat reservation, you first need information of the layout of the vehicles.
 The service `GET /coachLayouts/{layoutId}` allows you to download the layout.
 As a distributor you can now use this information to build a slick reservation UI that allows your customer to choose the seat or bed.

 ### What are fares?